 - Wake County Parks, Recreation & Open Space

 As NCL, Inc. members we cherish the time we spend with our daughters and the many friends we meet through our chapter, but the heart of National Charity League is about having a positive impact in our communities through our work with local philanthropies and serving those in need.

-The Cardinal Chapter strives to offer our members a variety of volunteer opportunities that address the needs of our community and expose our daughters to different types of non-profits.
+The Cardinal Chapter, supporting the organizations listed above, strives to offer our members a variety of volunteer opportunities that address the needs of our community and expose our daughters to different types of non-profits.
 This work helps instill in our daughters, and reinforce in us, the values of dedication, compassion and service.

 The Cardinal Chapter is proud of our members who give of their time and talents, and honor the NCL mission, by working with our philanthropy partners.
 Activities include helping Inter-Faith Food Shuttle relieve hunger by packing and delivering fresh groceries to senior housing communities, assisting the NC Museum of Art and the Museum of Life & Science with educational programs, helping Second Chance Pet Adoption in their efforts to find forever homes for homeless pets…and so much more!